SpotlightKid/nymph/README.md

 can be built and tested with similar commands, just changing the example name to the basename of the plugin's LV2 bundle dir.

-Currently, there is only one other example plugin, `multimode_filter`, but more will be added soon.
+Currently, there are only two other example plugins, `multimode_filter` and `miditranspose`, but more will be added in due time.

 ## How To